7abhin/JavaFinalProjectTask2/README.md

-# First REST API - Spring Boot
+# Product REST API Application

+## About Project

-Simple REST API project created using Spring Boot.
+This project is a simple REST API created using Spring Boot.

+The application performs basic CRUD operations for products and demonstrates how REST endpoints work in Spring framework.

+---

+## Main Features

+The API allows users to:

+- Create products
+- View product details
+- View all products
+- Update product information
+- Delete products

+The project also includes exception handling and Swagger API testing.

+---

 ## Technologies